SybelBlue/slides/main-slides.md

 ## Conclusion

-*we advise against random strategies and for simply implemented ones!*
+*we advise against random strategies <br> and for simply implemented ones!*

 to expand a limited body of work, we contribute:
 - a guide for creating fading strategies